Bonnie Christensen

 Illustration of car and man walking next to it.

-Bonnie Christensen, Artwork for Woody Guthrie: Poet of the People.
+Bonnie Christensen, Illustration for Woody Guthrie: Poet of the People.
 Gift of Emily Herder, daughter of the artist. © 2001 Bonnie Christensen.

 Illustration of woman being removed from vehicle.

-Bonnie Christensen, Artwork for Ida B. Wells: Let the Truth be Told by Walter Dean Myers.
+Bonnie Christensen, Illustration for Ida B. Wells: Let the Truth be Told by Walter Dean Myers.
 Gift of Emily Herder, daughter of the artist. © 2008 Bonnie Christensen.

 Illustration of woman reading paper to crowd.

-Bonnie Christensen, Artwork for Ida B. Wells: Let the Truth be Told by Walter Dean Myers.
+Bonnie Christensen, Illustration for Ida B. Wells: Let the Truth be Told by Walter Dean Myers.
 Gift of Emily Herder, daughter of the artist. © 2008 Bonnie Christensen.

 Illustration of women demonstrating with signs.

-Bonnie Christensen, Artwork for Ida B. Wells: Let the Truth be Told by Walter Dean Myers.
+Bonnie Christensen, Illustration for Ida B. Wells: Let the Truth be Told by Walter Dean Myers.
 Gift of Emily Herder, daughter of the artist. © 2008 Bonnie Christensen.

 Writer and activist Ida B. Wells was a champion for women and African Americans in the early twentieth century.
 Here, Christensen shows Wells standing proudly at one of the most important events in the decades-long suffragist movement for women’s voting rights.
 Though some marchers wanted Wells to join “the separate colored section,” she sternly refused, and took her rightful place at the center.